neomikr0n/dotfiles-sauropods/wiki-wayland-0.95beta.md

 after it's done just click the update button to update the library and your game will be there to launch a game just click on it.
 Enjoy!!

-## it takes two jc141

-To fix the language on it takes two, run `bash settings.sh` mount-dwarfs then go to `files/groot` and edit the file `codex.cfg`. where you see `ru_RU` replace with `en_US`.

-The earlier torrent also had a black screen issue. you can just can the script from the new torrent and it will be fixed as well

 # KTIMER